shakfu/cycsound/README.md

 There's a very good and well-maintained ctypes-based wrapper called `ctcsound.py` which is provided by default with csound.
 Anyone wanting to use python and csound should use that.

+Note: development is slowing down to consider upcoming changes in version 7 of the csound api

 ## Rationale